This post may contain affiliate links. For more information, please see our affiliate policy.

 Summer isn’t summer until I’ve been able to dive fork-first into a bowl of berries or bite into a juicy peach or nectarine.
 These seasonal fruits are dessert-like and delicious as-is, but are even better in these berry and stone fruit desserts and drinks.

 Strawberry Peach Frosé

 I love adding fresh or dried figs to quick bread recipes.
 (Fig-Chocolate Chip Banana Bread?
 Yes, please!)
 Cantaloupe and watermelon, which my kids eat their weight in this time of year, are a treat this time in fruit salads, of course.
 You can also incorporate melon into a wide variety of sweet side dishes, summer desserts, and refreshing drink recipes.

 Watermelon Agua Fresca

 Stay hydrated with these easy infused water recipes.
 If you find plain ol’ H2O to be boring, consider making a pitcher of infused water that scores a hint of flavor from fresh fruit, vegetables, and…

 Freshen up your menu with an easy, make-ahead Fruit Salad that’s tossed in a zippy honey and citrus dressing.
 Toss it together, then allow this crowd-pleasing Fruit Salad to chill for an hour (or more)…

-10 Toddler Breakfast Ideas to inspire your busy mornings!
-Mix and match these mostly healthy, always delicious kid favorites for a great start to any day.
-As the mother of a toddler (and a kindergartener),…
+Here are 12 Toddler Breakfast Ideas to inspire your busy mornings!
+Using simple recipes and clever techniques, nourish your children while inspiring good eating habits.
+Mix and match these mostly healthy, always delicious kid favorites for…

 Legumes and Daisy Family Vegetables